This is my complete guide to accounting automation in 2022.

 This then kicks off the next step of the process with a multi-step action plan that staff at any level can complete with the client:

-With part of the advisory work being automated and with the other part being streamlined, this is one example of how advisory work can be democratized and scaled to help your clients make better business decisions.
+With part of this virtual CFO and advisory work being automated and with the other part being streamlined, this is one example of how advisory work can be democratized and scaled to help your clients make better business decisions.

 13) Financial Modeling